 After my visit, can I follow up with SCFM Convenience Clinic?

-Unfortunately, you cannot follow-up with the providers at SCFM Convenience Clinic, but you can see about establishing care with our sister company Stephens City Family Medicine.
-Please visit www.scfammed.com and click on “New Patients” to learn more about becoming a patient.
+Unfortunately, you cannot follow-up with the providers at SCFM Convenience Clinic, but you may be able to establish care with our sister company Stephens City Family Medicine when the practice is accepting new patients.
+Please visit www.scfammed.com and click on “New Patients” to learn more about becoming a patient.”